DAY 7: 8/6 Authon to Bayons

 Picnic at Le Lac on the GR6

-We had a very sleepless night at the Gite des Monges - the place was perfect - nice owners, lovely place, superb dinner, but we forgot to open the window, so the room became very hot - it was also a double bunk with me underneath - bad choice.
+We had a sleepless night at the Gite des Monges - the place was perfect - nice owners, lovely place, superb dinner, but we forgot to open the window, so the room became very hot - it also had a double bunk with me underneath - bad choice.
 Never the less, we both awoke recovered from our 30k marathon 2 days before.
 Breakfast was a simple continental, toast/bread and jam with a cup of tea.

-The GPS isn't working at a 1:8,000 level today - there was a mal-function in downloading, so we are relying on good old paper maps for the first part of the trip.
-But being in a deep gorge with no other tracks in and out, it's hard to get lost.
-Out of the gorge, we start to climb even more steeply towards the Croix de Veyne at 1857metres.
-It's a struggle at the top where the track disappears in the midst of a shale covered mountain side.
-At the top, it's even harder o find our way down as the path has been covered by a sea of wildflowers.
+The GPS wasn’t working at 1:8,000 today - a mal-function in downloading, so we relied on good old paper maps.
+But in a deep gorge with no other tracks in and out, it's hard to get lost.
+Out of the gorge, we start to climb even more steeply towards the Croix de Veyre at 1857metres.
+It's a struggle near the top where the track disappears in the midst of a shale covered mountain side.
+At the top, it's even harder to find our way as the path was covered by a sea of wildflowers.
 We can see where we're going, but it's not clear how to get there.
 We stop for coffee behind the shelter of a large rock - it's still only 16°C with a strong wind.
-A steep climb dow to the Col de Clapouse, a pass in the mountains where 5 tracks meet.

 P1100324